slavust/math/README.md

 ### Preparing and compiling ###

-* Use premake4 tool to generate project files for preffered IDE
+* Use CMake tool to generate project files for preffered IDE
-* Tests depend on OpenGL 3.3 and freeglut library (http://freeglut.sourceforge.net/)

 ### Contact ###